Penal transportation: Modern Russia

 While traveling to and from train stations, prisoners are transported in vans.
 While the time spent in vans is usually shorter than the time spent in trains, the conditions are still quite bad.
 The vans normally have two larger compartments that can fit 10 prisoners.
 Within the compartments there is a smaller compartment that is used to keep "at risk" prisoners safe.
-The smaller compartment known as a stakan that is smaller than 0.5 meter squared.
+The smaller compartment is known as a stakan and is smaller than 0.5 meter squared.

-In addition to poor transit conditions, prisoners are severely limited in their communication with the outside word.
+In addition to poor transit conditions, prisoners are severely limited in their communication with the outside world.
 Prisoners are denied the right to communicate with their lawyers and families.
-This is incredibly difficult for their families because they do not know where the prisoner has been moved to or what has happened to them.
+This can be difficult for their families because they do not know where the prisoner is or what has happened to them.